 Designing for augmented reality involves spatial thinking and the prioritization of location-based data.
 Designers must also be prepared use movement to better understand the user experience.

 While the need to design around this technology is to be expected, information architects should also focus on ensuring compatibility with current 2D architecture.
-The ability to create sites that are suitable for both 2D and 3D environments will be vital in 2018.
+The ability to create sites that are suitable for both 2D and 3D environments is vital.
 Thinking about them separately just won’t work.
 Many of us remember what happened when .mobi sites were created as a quick solution for the growing need for mobile-friendly websites.
 However, needing to create two separate designs – one for desktops and another for mobile sites — was not only confusing, but it was also expensive (and doomed to fail).

 Increased User Entrapping